aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to SXC in C++ Applications" h2="Convert TEX to SXC in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+TEX to SXC conversion is a process that is used to convert a TEX file into an SXC file.
+TEX is a text-based file format that is used to store text-based data, while SXC is a spreadsheet file format that is used to store data in a tabular form.
+Converting TEX to SXC allows users to store their data in a more organized and efficient manner.

-Converting TEX to SXC in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export TEX to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to SXC.
+<h2>How Aspose.Total Helps for TEX to SXC Conversion</h2>

+Aspose.Total for C++ is a file format automation library that provides a simple two-step process for converting TEX to SXC.
+In the first step, users can export TEX to XLSX by using Aspose.PDF for C++.
+After that, users can convert XLSX to SXC by using Aspose.Cells for C++ Spreadsheet Programming API.
+This process is simple and efficient, allowing users to quickly and easily convert their TEX files to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}